Hyper-Plancks-Constant/Spectroscopic-Method/README.md

 # 📊 Spectroscopic Analysis with `Spectroscopic_Method.ipynb`

-> 🇧🇷 This repository is originally written in Portuguese.
+> 🇧🇷 This repository was originally written in Portuguese.
 > For the original version, see: [README.pt-br.md](README.pt-br.md)
 > The notebook is also available in Portuguese.
 See the [`original version`](./Metodo_Espectroscopico.ipynb) in the Portuguese README!